 If YES:

-Write down the phone number your household most frequently use.
+Write down the phone number your household most frequently use. (we will not contact you unless it is necessary for data verification.
+Your number will be kept confidential and never be used for commercial reasons.)

 Questions below only to be asked if this is a new households or one that has moved dwelling